bkolligs/force_controller/README.md

 # force_controller
-Force control for the xarm6
+Force control simulation in MuJoCo for the xarm6